Install poetry ❯ pip install poetry

-Have you ever struggled to manage your Python projects?
 From installing different Python versions, creating virtual environments, installing different libraries and dependencies and creating configuration files for your project.
 I have been through this journey a few times, tried multiple approaches and tools, none which really worked or which I liked.
-About a year or so ago, I was listening to a podcast about Python where the hosts were talking about a tool called Poetry.
+During 2021, I was listening to a podcast episode where the hosts were covering a tool called Poetry.
 Some of you might have heard about Poetry before or even use it already, regardless I will share with you my experience using Poetry in managing Python projects and how it has made my life so much simpler.
 I will also share other tools in this post, which compliment Poetry.
 I will also share an example of my workflow when starting a new Python project.
 Please follow me on Twitter and LinkedIn if you like the content I am creating or just any Python related questions or questions regarding this post.
-Thank you for the support!
+Thank you for your support!

 Poetry’s main goal is dependency management and packaging in Python.
 The tool allows you to declare the libraries your project uses and will manage them for you, either by installing or updating them.
 It also has a bunch of other features, which include creating a ‘pyproject.toml’, creating virtual environments and publishing a Python application or module to PyPI.

 Just like any other Python package, Poetry can be installed using pip.